willshersystems/ansible-sshd/README.md

 * Supports Match sets
 * Supports all `sshd_config` options.
 Templates are programmatically generated.
   (see [`meta/make_option_lists`](meta/make_option_lists))
+* List-valued options are rendered using the correct `sshd_config` syntax for that option (comma-separated, space-separated, or repeated keyword lines)
 * Tests the `sshd_config` before reloading sshd.

 **WARNING** Misconfiguration of this role can lock you out of your server!